Forte-Service-Company-Ltd/float128/README.md

 | Square root (sqrt)       | < 1                  |
 | Natural Logarithm (ln)\* | < 99                 |

+> *[!CAUTION]
-\* WARNING: the precision for `ln` is not guaranteed for numbers that are between 1.0 and 1.1 (exclusive).
-For numbers with ≤38 significand digits, errors are generally limited to 199 ULPs (units in the last place).
+> the precision for `ln` is not guaranteed for numbers that are between 1.0 and 1.1 (exclusive).
+For numbers with ≤38 significant digits, errors are generally limited to 199 ULPs (units in the last place).
 However, numbers with >38 significand digits may exhibit relative errors exceeding 50% in extreme cases.

 ### Types